The Best Free Dating Sites

 How We Found the Best Free Dating Sites

-We made profiles on four dating sites and evaluated them on the quality of the matches they provided and overall usability.
+We made profiles on four dating sites — OKCupid, Plenty of Fish, Match, and eHarmony — and evaluated them on the quality of the matches they provided and overall usability.
 First, we looked at how easy it was to create a unique and interesting profile.
 A ton of generic open-ended questions like “What are your hobbies?” can only get you so far.
 We appreciated sites like OKCupid that went beyond that and offered fill-in-the-blank and multiple-choice options as well as some more unique open-ended questions.

 We tested each site’s algorithms.